strath-ace/smart-nlp/README.md

 **The code allows to automatically migrate Engineering Models based on the ECSS-E-TM-10-25A TM (in our case exported from the RHEA CDP4-CE platform), to a **[Grakn](https://grakn.ai/)** Knowledge Graph (KG).
 Code is also provided to infer a new type of relationship isIncludedInMassBudget within the graph, and automatically generate a dry mass budget for each design option.
 Finally, a pipeline to train a doc2vec model with the Gensim Python library, embed requirements sets found in the populated KG and assess their similarity with cosine similarity is provided.**

-Comment: Still waiting on consent from original owner of the training set (for the doc2vec model) to share her database here.
+Comment: The authors warmly thank Sabrina Mirtcheva and Serge Valera from ESA for kindly providing the ECSS requirements data set used to train the doc2vec model.
+This data set is based on the EARM_ECSS_export(DOORS-v0.7_May2019).xlsx document that can be found [here](https://ecss.nl/standards/downloads/earm/).